hashicorp/packer/website/source/docs/builders/scaleway.html.md

 sidebar_current: docs-builders-scaleway
 page_title: Scaleway - Builders
 description: |-
-  The Scaleway Packer builder is able to create new snapshots for use with Scaleway BareMetal and Virtual cloud server.
+  The Scaleway Packer builder is able to create new images for use with Scaleway BareMetal and Virtual cloud server.
 The builder takes a source image, runs any provisioning necessary on the image after launching it, then snapshots it into a reusable image.
 This reusable image can then be used as the foundation of new servers